maxnasiri/maxnasiri/README.md

-I’m an experienced IT with a passion for cloud technologies, system administration, and problem-solving.
+I’m an experienced in IT with a passion for cloud technologies, system administration, and problem-solving.
 Currently working as an IT-medarbejder at Styrelsen for Grøn Arealomlægning og Vandmiljø (SGAV) (Previously Agriculture company) in Copenhagen, Denmark.
 I worked in Azure, SQL/Oracle databases, and scripting with PowerShell, C#, Rust, and Python.
 Currently learning: Cloud security and AI fundamentals through Microsoft certifications.
 Open to: Collaborations on open-source projects, IT support roles, or tech discussions.
 Fun fact: I love cycling—it's my go-to hobby for staying active and exploring new places!